brianhill/oscillations-and-waves/daily_schedule_term_5.md

 ### Week 10 &mdash; Three-Dimensional Grid of Masses &mdash; Exam 2

-* Tuesday, April 1 &mdash; Problem Set 15: Do the Exercises from *EIWL3* Sections 37 and 38 &mdash; In-Class: Let's attempt to consolidate our understanding or at least record in one place the [Drumheads — Theory](./theory/Drumheads-Theory.nb.pdf) that we have been using, and then complete the [Cubical Grid of Masses - Transverse Waves](./worksheets/16-CubicalGridOfMasses-TransverseWaves.nb.pdf), and finally discuss what Friday's exam should cover (obviously we have covered so much since Exam 1, it would be unfair and impossible to comprehensively test it, so we have to pick and choose what the exam ought to do)
+* Tuesday, April 1 &mdash; Problem Set 15: Do the Exercises from *EIWL3* Sections 37 and 38 &mdash; In-Class: Let's attempt to consolidate our understanding or at least record in one place the [Drumheads — Theory](./theory/Drumheads-Theory.nb.pdf) that we have been using, which now includes the ideas of longitudinal and transverse waves and then complete the [Cubical Grid of Masses - Transverse Waves](./worksheets/16-CubicalGridOfMasses-TransverseWaves.nb.pdf), and finally discuss what Friday's exam will cover (obviously we have covered so much since Exam 1, it would be unfair and impossible to comprehensively test it)
-* Friday, April 4 &mdash; Exam 2 &mdash; Check out the next problem set and do it before the exam!
+* Friday, April 4 &mdash; Exam 2 (most of the exam will involve things similar to what you did in the transverse waves notebook) &mdash; Check out the next problem set and do it before the exam!

 ### Week 11 &mdash; Continuous Systems from the *n&rarr;&infin;* Limit &mdash; Guitar Strings and Drumheads